diogoaurelio/schedoscopeWiki/Scheduling.md

 - create a partition for the view if it does not exist;
 - pull transformation timestamp and version information out of the Hive Metastore.

-Once Schedoscope has instantiated a view it remains instantiated.
+Once Schedoscope has instantiated a view, it remains instantiated.
 Thus, effectively, after a warmup period, less and less views will be initialized during materialization requests.

 ## Materialization Proper